-SunTrust announced its plan to hike the fee for using out-of-network ATM from $2 to $2.50.
+SunTrust out-of-network ATM fees are set to increase from $2 to $2.50 as announced by the Atlanta-based bank.
 According to the updates fee of schedule, the fee increase will be in effect from May 1, 2014 for all withdrawals, balance inquiry, or transfer from a non-SunTrust ATM machine within the U.S.

 Transactions at non-SunTrust ATM networks located outside the U.S. will stay the same at $5 per each use.
 You will also be responsible for any fees charged by the ATM operator that may also add a surcharge to the amount of the withdrawal or charge a fee for a balance inquiry even if the transfer or withdrawal is not completed.

 Note that SunTrust ATM fees do not apply to Signature Advantage Banking accounts, as all transactions done at non-SunTrust ATMs are waived and all ATM surcharge fees will be refunded for this account.

 SunTrust isn’t the first bank to raise their out-of-network ATM fee within the last six months.
 In addition to Bank of America’s announcement to increase their fees from $2 to $2.50 last November, Citibank recently updated their fee schedule to reflect the fee increase that will be taking place next month.